apify/actor-whitepaper/README.md

 ## Introduction

-This whitepaper introduces _Actors_, a new kind of serverless microapps (or agents, cloud programs, functions) for general-purpose language-agnostic computing and automation jobs.
+This whitepaper introduces **Actors**, a new kind of serverless programs (aka agents, functions, apps, ...) for general-purpose language-agnostic computing and automation jobs.
-The main goal for Actors is to make it easy for developers build and ship reusable software automation tools, which are also easy to run and integrate by other users.
-For example, Actors are useful for building web scrapers, crawlers, AI agents, or automation backends.
+The main goal for Actors is to make it easy for developers build and ship reusable software tools, which are also easy to run and integrate by others.
+For example, Actors are useful for building web scrapers, crawlers, automations, and AI agents.

 ### Background